Frequently Asked Questions

 The first step is to know yourself, including your strengths, weaknesses, and what type of accommodations you need.
 Have a goal and a plan of action to obtain that goal.
 Obtain assistance from a mentor or other persons who could be used as resources.
 The mentor could be an instructor, an older student with a disability who has been through the process, your high school teacher or advisor, etc. Learn what resources are available on campus in your region, and nationally.
-If you do not know something, ask for help from your college counselor or Director of Disability Support Services.
+If you do not know something, ask for help from your college counselor or the Assistant Director of Disability Support Services.

 Since I received a foreign language waiver in high school will I qualify for a waiver at Emmanuel?

 Second language is a requirement for all students at Emmanuel College.
 Students are offered the opportunity to take a foreign language or American Sign Language to fulfill their second language requirement.
 Students are expected to attempt the courses with appropriate accommodations.
 The college only provides waivers or substitutions for this requirement under special circumstances.